 Georgia is a state that is known for many things – from its rich history to the Southern charm of its residents.
 It is also among the largest states in the U.S (the largest east of the Mississippi River), with nearly 10 million people calling it home.
 However, despite all these interesting facts about the state, there are some dark facts, top among them being drug abuse and addiction.

-Like many other states in the U.S, substance abuse and addiction is a serious problem in Georgia.
+Like many other states in the U.S, substance use disorder and addiction is a serious problem in Georgia.
 According to the Office of the National Drug Control Policy, in 2011, Georgia recorded a drug-induced death rate of 11.6 per 100,000 population (around 1,100 people).
-And while this rate was still below the national average of 12.9 per 100,000, it was still a source of concern.
-Nonetheless, Georgia has made significant strides in the fight against substance abuse and addiction.
-Treatment options are available for people with addiction problems, with several treatments facilities and drug rehabs in Georgia.
+And while this rate was still below the national average of 12.9 per 100,000, it was still a concern.
+Nonetheless, Georgia has made strides in the fight against substance use disorder and addiction.
+Treatment options are available for people with addiction problems, with several drug rehabs in Georgia.

 Current State of Drug Rehab in Georgia

-Below is a look at the current situation of substance abuse and addiction, and drug rehabilitation in Georgia:
+Below is a look at the current situation of substance use disorder and addiction, and drug rehabilitation in Georgia:

 Teenagers at a higher risk of drug abuse and addiction